prgaero/prgaero.github.io/project3b.md

 |   Your Code files
 |   ├── Any subfolders you want along with files
 |   Outputs
+|   ├──  Bullseye-duo.mp4
+|   ├──  Bullseye-rviz.mp
 |   └──  Bullseye.mp4
 └── Report.pdf
 ```

 <a name='debug'></a>
 ## 5. Debugging Tips
-- To verify if your detections are working correctly, plot the pose of the tag on the image.
+- To verify if your detections are working correctly, plot the circles detected or pose of the tag on the image.

 <a name='allowed'></a>
 ## 5. Allowed and Disallowed functions